Cimbri: Migration

 Some time before 100 BC many of the Cimbri, as well as the Teutons and Ambrones, migrated south-east.
 After several unsuccessful battles with the Boii and other Celtic tribes, they appeared c.
 113 BC in Noricum, where they invaded the lands of one of Rome's allies, the Taurisci.

 On the request of the Roman consul Gnaeus Papirius Carbo, sent to defend the Taurisci, they retreated, only to find themselves deceived and attacked at the Battle of Noreia, where they defeated the Romans.
 Only a storm, which separated the combatants, saved the Roman forces from complete annihilation.

 Invading Gaul

 Now the road to Italy was open, but they turned west towards Gaul.
 They came into frequent conflict with the Romans, who usually came out the losers.
-In Commentarii de Bello Gallico the Aduatuci —Belgians of Cimbrian origin—repeatedly sided with Rome's enemies.
 In 109 BC, they defeated a Roman army under the consul Marcus Junius Silanus, who was the commander of Gallia Narbonensis.
 In 107 BC they defeated another Roman army under the consul Gaius Cassius Longinus, who was killed at the Battle of Burdigala (modern day Bordeaux) against the Tigurini, who were allies of the Cimbri.